The 10 Best Helpdesk Ticketing Systems in 2026

 What is a ticketing system?

 A ticketing system is software that automatically converts customer inquiries from email, chat, phone, and social media into organized "tickets" that support teams can track, prioritize, and resolve efficiently.
-It centralizes all customer communications in one place and ensures no request gets lost—a crucial function, as many companies still rely on manual methods or have no system in place at all.
+It centralizes customer communications in one place and helps ensure no request gets lost—a crucial function, as many companies still rely on manual methods or have no system in place at all.

 What is help desk software?